Embracing Digital Transformation Without Alienating the Membership

 The biggest challenge for associations and not-for-profits when it comes to digital transformation is how to maintain engagement with members across digital channels, whilst delivering their core activities.

 The size of internal teams and skill sets

-Across the sector many have small teams which form the nucleus of the organisation.
-Now, with digital transformation a priority, not only must internal teams fulfil their existing roles but there is a strong need to upskill with digital media skills.
+Across the sector many have small teams that form the nucleus of the organisation.
+Now, with digital transformation a priority, not only must internal teams fulfil their existing roles, but there is also a strong need to upskill with digital media skills.
 Some organisations have started to implement ‘skills audits’ to ascertain where the gaps are within their workforce and to uncover new skills.

 Current in-house systems/platforms

 Many have found that the systems and platforms they had been using to deliver membership services pre-COVID were no longer fit for purpose in the ‘new world’.